John Rhys Evans: Early life

 John Rhys Evans was born into a very artistic and musical family in Hopkinstown, Pontypridd, South Wales.
 His family was Welsh-speaking and Evans learned Welsh before he learned English.
 He was the son of William John Evans, a coal miner, who became one of Cilfynydd's best musicians at the time and the conductor of Côr Meibion Pontypridd.
 His mother, Sarah Anne, a church organist, was William's second wife; his first marriage had produced an older son, Geraint Evans, who became a world-famous opera singer.
 Geraint noted in his autobiography that Sarah had a heart condition and found it difficult to cope with her children, so that Geraint often looked after John and his sisters.

 John was educated at Hopkinstown Junior School, Cilfynydd School and later at Pontypridd Grammar School.
 His family moved to Cilfynydd in 1941.
 After grammar school (1941-1948), he enrolled in the Royal Army Service Corps (1949–1950), but was medically discharged with rheumatic fever.
 He took a job as a costing clerk at the Aero Zip Fastener Company in Wales (1950–1952), where he was responsible for weekly wage analysis for seven hundred employees.

 Evans had planned to become a rugby player, but decided to take singing lessons to placate his parents, as they insisted and encouraged him to sing, his father saw the potential in his voice.
-He studied at the Royal Academy of Music and Drama in London (1952–1954); Guildhall School of Music, London (1954–1958) and Munich University, Music Department, Germany (1958–1959).
+He studied at the Royal Academy of Music and Drama in London (1952–1954); Guildhall School of Music, London (1954–1958) and the Ludwig-Maximilians-Universität München (LMU), Music Department, Germany (1958–1959).